 Sound Tech's contribute to the overall worship experience by mixing the sound well so that no one actually notices the sound system at all.
 This person should have a good ear for music, mix and audio levels.
 Training is available.

-Our Video techs record the 10:45 am Sunday service in Fitchburg.
-The video is shared the following week with our other sites, the Fitchburg Access Channel and on our website.
+Our Video techs record the message at the 10:45 am Sunday service in Fitchburg.
+The video is shared with the Fitchburg Access Channel and on our website.
 Each tech serves about once a month.
 Training is available.

 Our website is updated daily with new information, media, resources and pictures.
 There is a job for anybody at any level to help out.
 Training is available.

 The Altar Guild prepares and disassembles communion, dress the altar with appropriate paraments.
 Keep the altar area clean and care for the altar flowers and plants.
 Altar Guild members work in teams of 3-4 and rotate every few months.

 Accompany the worship ensemble and play hymns for congregational singing at the 8am service in Fitchburg.
 This is an occasional position, depending on your schedule.
 Rehearsal is scheduled in the evening the week prior to the service.